voucherifyio/voucherify-showcase-store/README.md

 If you want to use an integrated Referral Campaign, you need to create Reward Tiers.
 Learn more at [Enabling Referral Campaign](#enabling-referral-campaign)

+If you want to list Customer Rewards & Loyalty Programs on the external Customer Cockpit rembember to [set up your Brand Details](https://support.voucherify.io/article/181-customer-cockpit-overview)

 ## Local installation

 In the project folder run, `npm install` to set up the application.
 After that, the app runs a postinstall script to create Campaigns, Products Validation Rules, and Validation Rules assignment.